-The Auditor determined compliance with the standard based on Policy 11062.2, that requires an ICE employee, contractor, or volunteer suspected of perpetrating sexual abuse or assault be removed from all duties requiring detainee contact pending the outcome of an investigation.
-The Auditor's interviews with the NYCHR AFOD and the ISSA Project Manager confirmed that any staff member alleged to have committed sexual abuse would be removed from all detainee contact until the conclusion of the investigation.
-As previously noted, there are no volunteers or contractors allowed detainee access at the NYCHR.
-The NYDO had no allegations of sexual abuse during the audit period.
+The Auditor determined compliance with the standard based on Policy 11062.2 that requires, "that an ICE employee, facility employee, contractor, or volunteer suspected of perpetrating sexual abuse or assault is removed from all duties requiring detainee contact pending the outcome of an investigation."
+The AFOD confirmed that currently there are no contractors or volunteers at the ADHR.
+She also stated that any ERO staff member alleged to have committed sexual abuse would be removed from all detainee contact until the conclusion of the investigation.
+The ADHR had no allegations of sexual abuse during the audit period.